 TAGS: dance; dancing; Kentucky Running Set; Cecil Sharp; Maude Karples; Abby Winch Christian; Dorothy Bolles; Dorothy Nace; English Folk Dance & Song Society; Country Dance and Song Society

 In addition to Cecil Sharp and his co-worker, Maude Karples, there is a long chain of individuals who have looked to Pine Mountain as a central location for English Country Dancing in the Southeastern United States.
 The School has a long history with the Country Dance & Song Society (CDSS) and with nearby Berea College and its Berea Country Dancers.
-Dorothy Bolles, a major figure in dance instruction, spent many months over many years coming to the School to teach the community the finer points of English Country Dance.
-Her friends, Evelyn Wells, Abby Winch Christiansen, Dorothy Nace and others kept the dances and the traditions alive at the school for many years and later administrations have always found a place for dance in their programming.
-The School has been fortunate to have had contacts with these deep wells of heritage and experience.
-Consequently, dance has left its mark on the community and its historical memory.
+Dorothy Bolles, a major figure in English Country Dance instruction, spent many months over many years coming to the School to teach the community the finer points of English Country Dance.
+Her friends, Evelyn Wells, Abby Winch Christiansen, Dorothy Nace, and others kept English Folk Dance and its traditions alive at the school for many years.
+Later administrations have always found a place for dance in their programming.
+The School has been fortunate to have had contacts with these deep wells of heritage and experience throughout its history.
+Consequently, dance has left its mark on the community and on its historical memory.

-Today, dance at the School is integrated into programming in the Environmental Education Program and a number of other unique adult programs.
-The collections of rare dance publications, recordings and photographic documentation are a testimony to the deep dive and personal commitment that former staff gave to preserve and teach dance at Pine Mountain School.
+Dance at the School was, for many years, integrated into programming in the Environmental Education Program and a number of other unique adult programs.
+Instructors pulled their knowledge from the large collections of rare dance publications, recordings, and photographic documentation gathered at the School.
+The rich and deep collection of dance material is a testimony to the deep dive and personal commitment that staff gave and continues to give, to preserve and teach dance at Pine Mountain School.